wootguy/Spectate/README.md

 # Installation
 1. Download the script and save it to `scripts/plugins/Spectate.as`
-1. Add this to the top of default_plugins.txt
+1. Add this to default_plugins.txt
 ```
     "plugin"
     {